Doctors Note Logo

 Lyrica vs. Gabapentin: Which is Better for Diabetic Neuropathy?

-Lyrica often provides faster relief in 1 to 2 weeks with twice-daily dosing and may deliver slightly greater pain reduction, while generic gabapentin usually takes 3 to 4 weeks, requires three-times-daily dosing and is generally more affordable.
+Lyrica (pregabalin) typically delivers faster nerve pain relief within 1 to 2 weeks, uses convenient twice-daily dosing, and may offer slightly greater pain reduction.
+Generic gabapentin usually takes 3 to 4 weeks to reach full effect, requires three-times-daily dosing, but is significantly more affordable for most patients.

 answer background